Call for Abstracts

 To be selected to present you are required to submit an abstract online.
 All abstracts must be submitted electronically.
 Faxed or hard copy submissions will not be accepted.

-The deadline for submission of abstracts is 2 July 2018.
+The deadline for submission of abstracts closed on Monday 9 July 18:30 ACST.

 Abstract Acceptance Emailed: August 2017